MIF invests in KAHR to explore lead immunotherapy drug for multiple myeloma

 DSP107 has demonstrated an excellent safety profile, no binding to red blood cells, biological activity, and high disease control rates in a phase 1 trial of patients with advanced solid tumors.
 DSP107 is also being tested in combination with Atezolizumab in a phase 1/2 trial in patients with advanced solid tumors and in combination with standard of care therapies for relapsed/refractory AML and MDS patients in a phase 1b study.

 DSP107, is a CD47x41BB targeting compound.
 DSP107 is being tested in a phase 1/2 clinical trial in advanced solid tumors and a phase 1b clinical trial in blood cancers.
-KAHR’s preclinical pipeline includes DSP502, a PVRxPD-L1 targeting fusion protein, and DSP216, an HLA-GxCD47 targeting fusion protein.
+KAHR Medical’s preclinical pipeline includes DSP502, a PVRxPD-L1 targeting fusion protein, and DSP216, an HLA-GxCD47 targeting fusion protein.

 MIF venture philanthropy